 #1 Eat dinner prior to going trick or treating.
 Before dinner announce to your child, “Tonight for dinner is XYZ, eat as much as you want or as little as you want because for snack tonight you will be eating your candy.”

-#2 Upon returning from trick or treating allow your children to sit at the table with their candy to sort it, share it, talk about it, and most importantly eat it.
+#2 Upon returning from trick or treating allow your children to sit with their candy to sort it, share it, talk about it, and most importantly eat it.
 Announce to your children, tonight you can eat as much candy as you want until your are full.
 Tomorrow for snack you can do the same thing.
 Then, allow them to eat as much as they want.
 YES, you heard me, as much as they want.
 Is your child going eat a lot of it?
-Most likely.
+It depends, if you haven’t given your kids unconditional permission to eat all foods they most likely will take advantage.
 However, allowing them the autonomy to decide how much and what to eat from their candy will allow them to lose interest too.

 If you can let go of the control around candy and trust your children to manage their candy they will grow up to understand that candy is “no big deal” can learn to be comfortable enough to fill up and then move on.
 As in the case with my sister, when restriction was involved it only heightened the issue around candy and led to sneaking, shame and poor eating/food relationship.
 A child who eats more candy than usual for two days will NOT suffer nutritionally.

 Yes, this may be what some will call a different approach, but it’s one that will shape your child into becoming competent eaters.
 Competent eaters actually do best nutritionally!